iamDecode/proximity-chat/README.md

 For running in production, make sure to set the `ANNOUNCED_IP` environmental variable to the external IP of your server.

 ## Docker image
 Proximity Chat can run in a Docker container.
-There are two images: a production variant using non-SSL mode (see [#ssl]), and a testing variant that generates and embeds a self-signed certificate.

-Use the following steps to build and run the testing variant:
+Use the following steps to build and run using Docker:

-    docker build -f Dockerfile_ssl -t proximity-chat-ssl . docker run -d -p 3000:3000 -p 9001:9001 -v "/$(pwd)\public":/usr/src/app/public:ro proximity-chat-ssl
+    docker build -t proximity-chat .
+    docker run -d -p 3000:3000 -p 9001:9001 -v "/$(pwd)\public":/usr/src/app/public:ro -e SSL_CERT_PATH="./cert.pem" -e SSL_KEY_PATH="./key.pem" proximity-chat

 This also binds your local `public` directory to the container, so that you can test frontend changes more quickly.

+If you don't already have `cert.pem` and `key.pem` files, run `yarn gen-ssl-certs` before running these commands.
+If the certificates you're using are not embedded into the image, make them available to the Docker machine using a volume (similar to the given `-v` flag) and pass the appropriate values for `SSL_CERT_PATH` and `SSL_KEY_PATH`.

 Find the IP address of the virtual machine that runs this using `docker-machine ip`.
 You may want to enable port forwarding from your machine's network IP to the VM's IP, so you can access the VM from other devices in your network.